JohnnieMeredith/vendingmachine/README.md

 - Install Java JDK 12 or later.
 Follow the instructions at the [Oracle JDK Installation Guide](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html)

-- Download the projcect.
-Extract it from the archive.
+- Download the project.
+If using the zip archive, extract it from the archive.

 Navigate to the directory containing